CCM19/CCM19-Plugin-WordPress/README.md

 2. Extract the ZIP into WP-content/plugins.

-3. Activate  the Plugin in the wordpress backend under plugins.
+3. Activate  the Plugin in the Wordpress backend under plugins.

 4. Click on "CCM19 Cookie Consent" in the settings.